Bank of Montreal Can Sells 16,818 Shares of Verra Mobility Co. (NASDAQ:VRRM)

-Bank of Montreal Can decreased its stake in shares of Verra Mobility Co.
-(NASDAQ:VRRM) by 81.1% during the first quarter, HoldingsChannel reports.
-The firm owned 3,912 shares of the company’s stock after selling 16,818 shares during the quarter.
-Bank of Montreal Can’s holdings in Verra Mobility were worth $54,000 at the end of the most recent quarter.
+Bank of Montreal Can cut its holdings in Verra Mobility Co.
+(NASDAQ:VRRM) by 81.1% in the 1st quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The firm owned 3,912 shares of the company’s stock after selling 16,818 shares during the period.
+Bank of Montreal Can’s holdings in Verra Mobility were worth $54,000 as of its most recent SEC filing.

-Several other institutional investors and hedge funds also recently made changes to their positions in VRRM.
-Los Angeles Capital Management LLC bought a new stake in shares of Verra Mobility during the 4th quarter valued at about $1,551,000.
-Bank of New York Mellon Corp boosted its stake in Verra Mobility by 10.6% during the fourth quarter.
-Bank of New York Mellon Corp now owns 526,882 shares of the company’s stock worth $7,071,000 after acquiring an additional 50,562 shares in the last quarter.
-Rhumbline Advisers boosted its stake in Verra Mobility by 4.8% during the fourth quarter.
-Rhumbline Advisers now owns 174,783 shares of the company’s stock worth $2,346,000 after acquiring an additional 7,978 shares in the last quarter.
-Teacher Retirement System of Texas purchased a new position in Verra Mobility in the fourth quarter worth about $157,000.
-Finally, Citigroup Inc. raised its holdings in Verra Mobility by 254.9% in the fourth quarter.
-Citigroup Inc. now owns 35,336 shares of the company’s stock worth $474,000 after buying an additional 25,380 shares during the last quarter.
-92.42% of the stock is currently owned by hedge funds and other institutional investors.
+A number of other institutional investors and hedge funds have also added to or reduced their stakes in VRRM.
+Prudential Financial Inc. boosted its holdings in Verra Mobility by 6.9% in the 1st quarter.
+Prudential Financial Inc. now owns 11,080 shares of the company’s stock worth $150,000 after buying an additional 720 shares during the period.
+Icon Wealth Partners LLC bought a new position in Verra Mobility in the 1st quarter worth approximately $152,000.
+Teacher Retirement System of Texas bought a new position in Verra Mobility in the 4th quarter worth approximately $157,000.
+Sciencast Management LP bought a new position in Verra Mobility in the 1st quarter worth approximately $191,000.
+Finally, Mount Yale Investment Advisors LLC bought a new position in Verra Mobility in the 1st quarter worth approximately $227,000.
+92.42% of the stock is owned by institutional investors.

-Several research analysts have recently weighed in on the stock.
-Credit Suisse Group boosted their price objective on shares of Verra Mobility from $16.00 to $17.00 and gave the company an “outperform” rating in a report on Tuesday, May 18th.
-Morgan Stanley boosted their price objective on shares of Verra Mobility from $15.00 to $16.00 and gave the company an “equal weight” rating in a report on Tuesday, July 6th.
-Finally, Zacks Investment Research upgraded shares of Verra Mobility from a “hold” rating to a “buy” rating and set a $17.00 target price for the company in a research report on Friday, June 25th.
-One equities research analyst has rated the stock with a hold rating and four have assigned a buy rating to the company’s stock.
-Verra Mobility has an average rating of “Buy” and an average target price of $16.20.
+Several research analysts recently commented on VRRM shares.
+Morgan Stanley raised their price objective on shares of Verra Mobility from $15.00 to $16.00 and gave the stock an “equal weight” rating in a report on Tuesday, July 6th.
+Zacks Investment Research upgraded shares of Verra Mobility from a “hold” rating to a “buy” rating and set a $17.00 target price on the stock in a research note on Friday, June 25th.
+Finally, Credit Suisse Group increased their target price on shares of Verra Mobility from $16.00 to $17.00 and gave the stock an “outperform” rating in a research note on Tuesday, May 18th.
+One equities research analyst has rated the stock with a hold rating and four have assigned a buy rating to the company.
+The company presently has an average rating of “Buy” and a consensus target price of $16.20.

-Verra Mobility (NASDAQ:VRRM) last announced its earnings results on Monday, May 17th.
-The company reported $0.11 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.09 by $0.02.
-The company had revenue of $89.86 million during the quarter, compared to analyst estimates of $92.24 million.
+Verra Mobility (NASDAQ:VRRM) last issued its earnings results on Monday, May 17th.
+The company reported $0.11 EPS for the quarter, topping analysts’ consensus estimates of $0.09 by $0.02.
+The company had revenue of $89.86 million for the quarter, compared to analysts’ expectations of $92.24 million.
 Verra Mobility had a negative net margin of 5.19% and a positive return on equity of 14.28%.
-Analysts predict that Verra Mobility Co. will post 0.64 EPS for the current fiscal year.
+On average, equities research analysts forecast that Verra Mobility Co. will post 0.64 EPS for the current year.

 About Verra Mobility